TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/cluster-create-or-launch-error.md

 # Diagnose and resolve cluster create and launch errors

-* Review [Azure Databricks Status Page](https://status.azuredatabricks.net/) for current status by region and to subscribe for updates on status changes.
+First, review [Azure Databricks Status Page](https://status.azuredatabricks.net/) for current status by region and to subscribe for updates on status changes.

 ## **Recommended Steps**